Does Coffee Make Everyone Poop?

 So what's the moral of the story?

-This can be a double edged sword, really.
+Being a "responder" to coffee can be a double edged sword, really.
 For some of us, who are responders, we can use coffee responsibly, to help initiate a poop-response, and we know that it will happen within 30 minutes of ingestion, if it's going to happen.
 So we could use this as a tool to plan our poops.

-For those non-responders (60% of all people and 30% of people with vaginas), read this with curiosity, and wonder what it would be like to drink something and then get an urge to poop...
+For non-responders (60% of all people and 30% of people with vaginas), read this with curiosity, and wonder what it would be like to drink something and then get an urge to poop...

 For "Hyper-Responders", those who get THE URGE and fear they might poop their pants, first go see a PT (read this post to learn more), because the urge should NOT be this bad.
-After scheduling that appointment, watch this video for tips on HOW to use your pelvic muscles to temporarily reduce the urge, long enough for you to get your cute butt to the bathroom.

-These Hyper responders should drink coffee cautiously.
+Hyper responders should drink coffee cautiously.
 Be aware of your surrounds and choose to imbibe when a bathroom is accessible.
 And if it's not accessible, choose a tea or milk-based drink, (or Red Bull), which won't have the same urgency response.

 XOXO